-You can normally start taking your pension income (including any tax-free lump sum) at any time from age 55, even if you are still working, although you do not have to do so.
+You can normally start taking your pension income (including any tax-free lump sum) at any time from age 55 (rising to age 57 in 2028), even if you are still working, although you do not have to do so.
 You also need to be aware of the Lifetime Allowance, where you have significant pension benefits.